exercism/problem-specifications/exercises/sum-of-multiples/instructions.md

 Let's look an example;

-- The player completed level 20 and found two magical items with base values of 3 and 5.
+**The player completed level 20 and found two magical items with base values of 3 and 5.**

-- To calculate the energy points earned by the player, we need to find all the unique multiples of these base values that are less than or equal to level 20.
+To calculate the energy points earned by the player, we need to find all the unique multiples of these base values that are less than or equal to level 20.

-- For the base value of 3, the multiples less than or equal to 20 are: 3, 6, 9, 12, 15, 18, and 20.
+- Multiples of 3 up to 20: `{3, 6, 9, 12, 15, 18, 20}`
-- For the base value of 5, the multiples less than or equal to 20 are: 5, 10, 15, and 20.
+- Multiples of 5 up to 20: `{5, 10, 15, 20}`
-- To find the unique multiples, we can combine these two sets of multiples and remove any duplicates: `{3, 5, 6, 9, 10, 12, 15, 18, 20}`
+- Combine the sets and remove duplicates: `{3, 5, 6, 9, 10, 12, 15, 18, 20}`
-- The sum of all these unique multiples is: `3 + 5 + 6 + 9 + 10 + 12 + 15 + 18 + 20 = 98`
+- Sum the unique multiples: `3 + 5 + 6 + 9 + 10 + 12 + 15 + 18 + 20 = 98`
 - Therefore, the player earns **98** energy points for completing level 20 and finding the two magical items with base values of 3 and 5.